pulumi/docs/content/blog/cloud-native-infrastructure-with-kubernetes-and-pulumi/index.md

 radically improved inner development loop.
 In addition to TypeScript, JavaScript works too, and Python and Go are on the way.

-Perhaps the best part of using a real language is instance access to an ecosystem of libraries.
+Perhaps the best part of using a familiar language is instance access to an ecosystem of libraries.
 Any NPM module is an npm install away.
 And you can create your own libraries -- classes to encapsulate full components, and functions to capture repeated patterns of code --